divzr0/opensourcepyro/README.md

 This repostiory was setup to allow open source contribution from the pyrotechnics community.
 The intent is to capture and improve contributions in composition, electronics, construction of equipment, 3D printing, etc.

-We just kicked off this repository and are looking for contributions.
+I just kicked off this repostory and are looking for any contribution the community for anyone who wants to share.

 ## Electronic Firing Systems
 ### COBRA